-Hawaii wildfires death toll rises to 67 as Maui emergency alert failures revealed
+Hawaii wildfires death toll rises to 80 as more evacuations under way in Kaanapali

-Hawaii fires live : Maui wildfires death toll rises to 67 as emergency alert failures revealed
+Hawaii fires live: Maui wildfires death toll rises to 80 as more evacuations under way in Kaanapali

-Maui mayor says historic town of Lahaina has been totally wiped out by wildfires: ‘It’s all gone’
+County of Maui said early Friday that 14,900 visitors left Maui by air Thursday

 Wildfire roars through Hawaii’s historic Lahaina

-As the death toll from the devastating wildfires on the island of Maui, Hawaii climbs to 67, officials believe it could be the deadliest disaster in the state’s history.
+This comes after wildfires engulfed Upcountry, Kula and Lahaina earlier in the week, forcing evacuations, with officials believing this could be the deadliest disaster in the state’s history.

+The County of Maui said early Friday that 14,900 visitors left Maui by air Thursday.

 On Friday morning, Hawaii Governor Josh Green said search and recovery efforts were underway for the approximately 1,000 people still unaccounted for.
 So far, officials have only searched for people outside of buildings but were awaiting other support teams, including cadaver dogs, to search the interior of buildings.

 The lack of power and cellphone service may have contributed to failed alerts that were meant to warn residents of the incoming fire.